luizfernandosg/ReFi-Knowledge-Bases-Development/Glossar.md

 ### Field
 A Field is one data unit inside of a [Schema](#Schema) like name, description, URL or address.
 ### User
-A User is a natural person having one or multiple Identities
+A User is a natural person having one or multiple Identities.
 ### Identity
 A set of credentials like username and password or cryptographic keys.
 ### Group